Font-Display Values Explained: Configuration & Performance Workflow

 }

-Next.js font module configuration with automatic descriptor injection and CSS variable mapping
+Next.js font module with automatic descriptor injection

 import { Inter } from 'next/font/google';